ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet10.md

 # What is super keyword?
 The super keyword in SystemVerilog or even any OOP language refers to the superclass of a class.
-**It is used to access methods and variables of the superclass from within a subclass. 在子 class 透過 super 來取用父 class 的 method 和 variabless**
+It is used to **access methods and variables of the superclass from within a subclass. 在子 class 透過 super 來取用父 class 的 methods 和 variables**